Portion/Yield:Makes 2 x 420g loaves of bread

 In the bowl of a mixer add the remaining flour, bubbling yeast mixture, walnuts, salt and the remaining water together.
 Attach the dough hook and mix the bread dough on slow speed for 10 minutes.

 Grease a large mixing bowl.
 Once the dough is ready turn it out onto a lightly floured work surface and shape the bread dough into a smooth ball.
 Place the smooth bread dough into the greased mixing bowl and cover the bowl with a clean dry tea towel.
-Leave to prove until the dough has risen to double in size.
+Leave to prove until the dough has risen to double in size about one hour.

 Preheat the oven to 200°C and dust two baking sheets with flour, set aside.